 At Cryos we have an extensive screening procedure to ensure that all our egg donors are healthy, young women with high-quality eggs.
 In fact, only about 4% of the women applying are approved for egg donation.

 Here we take you through the different steps of our screening process to help you understand how many tests and assessments all candidates must pass before they are approved and eventually accessible in our Donor Search.
-You can also learn how we release donor eggs for clinical use in different countries due to national legislation regarding egg donation, and what it means if a donor is put in quarantine or is permanently blocked.
+You can also learn how we release donor eggs for clinical use in different countries due to national legislations regarding egg donation, and what it means if a donor is put in quarantine or is permanently blocked.

 Egg donor screening and testing